topherCantrell/ChroniclesOfPiggie/blog/06-smuffer.md

 “Oh!”
 He laughs, “In that case, never mind!”
 He dives onto the mound and squirms into a crease between two of the pillows.
 The mound grunts and shudders for a moment — then falls silent after a long “ahhhhhh”.

 Good news: I found The Piggie.
-I turn from the room closing the door behind me.
+I turn from the room and close the door behind me.